 SHE’S JUST 48

-Forty eight years, and 197 days… of doing good and caring for humans and animals and birds.
+Forty-eight years, and 197 days… of doing good and caring for humans and animals and birds.
 Did she not deserve many more, of all people?
-She could have taken some of mine, so that both of us could live for the same length of time?
+She could have taken some of mine so that both of us could live for the same length of time?
+Do you want to measure length then click here.
 God could at least have done that?
 A perfect compromise?
 She was by far the best of God’s souls, as my friend Kenny says from Sweden.
 God takes away the best first, says Ingjerd, Varshita’s close friend from Trondheim.
 Small consolation.
 If people say that I am a good man too, God could have cut short my life a bit and given those years to Varshita.
 Makes me feel agnostic…a transformation from the deeply-religious [but tolerant] person I have been.
 What is God’s Will, which we always say, must be done?

 She went on to teach immigrants from different countries in the world who came to Trondheim [PhD students many of them], the Norwegian language at home, sometimes gratis and, at other times, for a pittance.
 She was like a godmother to many young wives who came over to Norway just as she had in 2008.
 Portia, a Sri Lankan lady, wept inconsolably at the funeral and promised to work hard and make the dreams which Varshita had for her, come true through dedicated efforts.
 In retrospect, she perhaps was created just to spend some time on earth, like Messiahs do, spreading good, caring and showing concern, before God would decide that she had done much more than what had been assigned to her.
 Oftentimes, I feel like Mother Mary would have felt giving birth to baby Jesus.
 Perhaps, God chose a mortal like me, to get married to His daughter, who He sent to terra firma to do some good and give some hope to people.
 Sometimes, I feel that, like Jesus the Christ, she decided to take upon herself a lot of pain from so many others around her, before she departed for Heaven, with exactly what Jesus said before he went back to God, his Father — ‘God, forgive them for they are not able to understand.’
 And, I am sure that the ‘they’ includes me also.
 Most certainly.